ANE02 Critical Care

 When Offered: All rotations

-Report to: Anesthesia Critical Care secretary one to two days before rotation begins (716-6533) to pick up orientation materials, etc. Office is located across from ICU 5A on the 5th floor of the North Tower.
+Report to: Anesthesia Critical Care secretary one to two days before rotation begins (716-6533) to pick up orientation materials, etc. Office is located on 9th floor of the Janeway Tower.